assaf/ironium/README.md

 ## API

 Ironium has a simple API with three primary methods:
-- `push` to push a job into a queue
+- `pushJob` to push a job into a queue
-- `each` to process all jobs from the queue
+- `eachJob` to process all jobs from the queue
-- `schedule` to run a job on a given schedule
+- `scheduleJob` to run a job on a given schedule

 There are a few more methods to help you with managing workers, running tests, and working with Webhooks.